RestDB/codehooks-io-examples/dynamicweb/README.md

-# Dynamic web pages examples
+# Dynamic web pages example
+This example show how to create a dynamic web site using Handlebars, TailwinCSS, DaisyUi and a Codehooks serverless backend.
 ## Install

 Install CLI